| |

 Lemon Blueberry Poppy Seed Scones

-This is not your regular Joe kind of scone.
-Not your basic lemon or blueberry.
-We’re talking seasonal, tangy lemons meet bursting, juicy blueberries with a slight crunch texture from the addition of poppy seeds.
+This is not your basic lemon or blueberry scone.
+We’re talking seasonal, tangy lemons meet bursting, juicy blueberries with a little crunchy texture from the poppy seeds.

 Lemon Blueberry Poppy Seed Scones